mlecauchois/pablonet/README.md

     <img src="frame.png"  width="200">
 </div>

 PabloNet is a real-time AI art frame consisting of a display with an integrated camera that performs diffusion on captured images through a remote GPU server.
-For purchasing information and technical insights, please visit our [blogpost](https://mlecauchois.github.io/posts/pablonet/).
+For purchasing information, please visit the [blogpost](https://mlecauchois.github.io/posts/pablonet/).
+You can also make one yourself by following the recipe at the end of this page.

 ## Quick Start Guide